waqas66426/BeepBeep-DataService/beepbeep/dataservice/static/README.md

 /objectvie
-  PUT to create the objective (return the id?)
+  POST to create the objective (return the id)

   /objective/<runner_id>
     GET get the objectvie by user id
-    POST to set the new objective
+    PUT to set the new objective

 /challenge